 Tried sharing a picture per day for 30 days?
 What about two?
 Or three?
 What about sharing three pictures per day for a full year?

 Yeah.
 It might seem super easy.
-You just unlock your phone and you snap what’s happening around, right?
+You just unlock your phone and you snap what’s happening around you, right?
 Not quite.

 8. The Exhaustion

 Apparently, climbing the corporate leader is no longer trendy.
-Quite understandable, offices are boring and they don’t make a good background for a cool Insta story.
+Understandable.
+Offices are boring and they don’t make a good background for a cool Insta story.
 Besides, you’ll be probably kicked out of your job if you constantly make selfies while “working.”

 Moving up in the hierarchy of a corporation is replaced with traveling.
 Everybody is doing it.
 People don’t give a shit about their performance at work or what will happen 5 years from now.
 They need to travel to stay alive.

 But traveling and switching places is kind of tiring.
 In order to keep fresh your high-profile account, you basically need to sleep inside an airplane.
 To go from one location to the other.
 Hoping a company will be willing to sponsor your next flight.
 But this back and forth between countries and sightseeing is not easy, nor is a life most people can handle.